 • Bridge design must progressively compensate for string length differences.
 Dove's low E is 0.5" longer than high E. Intonation compensation adjustment requirements remain, but the intonation point now changes for each string.

 After attempting and rejecting several failed bridge designs, I've decided upon the successful system you see here.
 Each string has an individual "turret" which auto rotates in order to allow the string/anchor point assembly to self-align with its corresponding nut slot.
-Much like my Libertarian principles, each string is free to act as it best sees fit.
+Each string is free to act as it best sees fit.

 The saddle and turret are titanium.
 The screws and springs are stainless steel.
 The bridge plates are machined bronze, and will be engraved to match the pattern of the tuning key plates.
 Strings pass through the top plate and anchor on the back bridge anchor plate, which also aligns the turrets for precise rotation.